mobilet-p/mobilet/README_DEPLOY.txt

-Upload all files in this folder to your GitHub repo (root) and enable Pages.
+Upload all files to your repository root.
+The 'qr_print' folder contains QR PNGs for printing.